dmlux/flexible-panel/README.md

 ## Introduction
-An Atom package that provides a customizable panel for Atoms Docks introduced with version 1.17.
+An Atom package that provides a service to create customizable panels for Atoms Docks introduced with version 1.17.
 This panel can log all kind of information and displays them as a table.
 The table columns can be customized before panel creation to provide a simple insert logic.
 Once a specific configuration is attached to a column all its added contents will get the same configuration and hence will get the same style.
 The Flexible-Panel view also provides special column types like time columns or label columns.
 For further information see the examples section.

 ## Set Up
 To be able to use Flexible-Panels in your project you have to include the following properties to your `package.json` file